India 2026 Monsoon: Jupiter Exaltation Lands on the Natal Moon

 Section 1.
 The call, walked through

 The 2026 monsoon lands inside an unusually favourable astronomical configuration.
-Jupiter, called Brihaspati in Vedic astronomy, ingresses sidereal Cancer with substantive effect on 2 June 2026 and stays in Cancer (its sign of exaltation) through approximately July 2027, with a brief retrograde excursion January through April 2027.
-The full 2026 monsoon season sits inside this exaltation window.
+Jupiter, called Brihaspati in Vedic astronomy, ingresses sidereal Cancer (its sign of exaltation) on 27 May 2026 under True Pushya Paksha.
+The exaltation transit runs in two passes: 27 May to 23 October 2026, then (after a retrograde excursion into Leo) 3 February to 19 June 2027.
+The full 2026 monsoon season sits inside the first pass, the one that carries the exact stellium contacts.

 Section 2.
 The Jupiter-vedha signature